What Makes Up Your Company Culture?

 Integrating New Employees Is an Achievable Goal

-Want a solid definition of what employees are talking about when they discuss your workplace culture?
+Are you interested in having a solid definition of what employees are talking about when they discuss your workplace culture?
 Culture is the work environment that you supply for employees.
-Employees are motivated and most satisfied when their needs and values are consistent with those manifested in your workplace culture.
+Employees are motivated, happy, and most satisfied when their needs and values are consistent with those manifested in your workplace culture.

 What Makes Up Your Culture?